View all Medical

 LARGE 18 INCH INDUCTION COIL, or RUHMKORFF COIL, 1900's

-Electromagnetic induction was discovered by Michael Faraday (1791-1867) in 1831.
-Nicolas Callan (1799-1864) invented the induction coil in 1836 .
-They were used for medical complaints such as skin disorders and to power X ray machines.
+Originally used for powering the X-Ray tube (Item A0198 and Screen A0199) Electromagnetic induction was discovered by Michael Faraday (1791-1867) in 1831.
+Nicolas Callan (1799-1864) invented the induction coil in 1836.
+They were used for medical complaints such as skin disorders and to power X Ray machines.
 Marconi used one for his experiments prior to developing his transmitter system for the first transatlantic transmission from Poldhu in Cornwall.
 Also they were used in Spark Transmitters for the next 30 years.

 The coil section of this unit measures 18 inches.